 In my lifetime, the federal government has only managed to balance its budget five times.
 Clearly, our federal government has a systemic problem which deserves a systemic solution.
 That solution is a Balanced Budget Amendment (BBA) to the United States Constitution.

-That's why, I proposed an amendment to the House Rules implementing a system that will help support the nation-wide push for a BBA.
+That's why, in the 114th Congress, I proposed an amendment to the House Rules implementing a system that will help support the nation-wide push for a BBA.
 The rule will allow the U.S. House of Representatives to track, document and count the number of incoming Article V Constitutional Convention petitions from state legislatures.
 I was proud to see this rule pass in a vote on the House Floor in January 2015.

 I am also pursuing a strategy through Congress to pass a Balanced Budget Amendment.
 On July 27, 2017, I introduced House Joint Resolution 110, a bipartisan constitutional amendment which would restrict the federal government from spending more than it receives.
 The resolution would amend the United States Constitution, which will require a two-thirds majority of each house of Congress to approve it, and then subsequent ratification by 38 states.
 Whether we start with Congress or at the state level, I hope we will continue getting closer to the passage of the BBA to the United States Constitution.’

 Furthermore, on April 12, 2018, the House of Representatives voted on H.J.
 Res.
 2, a Balanced Budget Amendment introduced by Chairman Bob Goodlatte (R-VA) – which I supported.
 Unfortunately, the bill did not receive the super-majority it needed to be sent to the Senate, but the bipartisan support it received highlights the necessity of this amendment.
 Both sides of the aisle share a goal in balancing fiscal solvency with protecting programs that many members of our society depend on.